The Public Paperfolding History Project

 x

-This page is being used to collect information about the Additional Occupation of Constructing Patterns from Folded Shapes.
+This page is being used to collect information about the Additional Occupation of Combining Folded Shapes.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 This occupation should be distinguished from Getafel Formen, which is the laying together of Forms of Beauty to create tilings.